woocommerce/woocommerce/readme.txt

 * Tweak - Apply order bulk actions in chronological order. #20338
 * Tweak - Updated Emogrifier to 2.0. #20547
 * Tweak - Avoid using wp.template (eval) in add-to-cart-variation.js. #19496
+* Tweak - Hide Preview button when creating new products, as most fields aren't set up for it. #20650
 * Performance/Tweak - Use post_author for the order customer instead of '_customer_user' meta data. #17895
 * Performance - Exclude frontend include from REST API calls. #20000
 * Dev - REST API - Allows oAuth1.0a authentication under SSL.